nagypeter/weblogic-on-oke-workshop/tutorials/setup.oke.md

 In this scenario 5 subnets are required.

 - 3 subnets will be used to deploy (3) worker nodes.
-Each one should of those subnets should be in a different Availability Domain.
+Each one should of those subnets should be in a different(!)
+Availability Domain.
 - 2 subnets will be used for hosting load balancers.
-Each of those should be in a different availability domain.
+Each of those should be in a different(!) availability domain.

 First create for the loadbalancers.